lvillasen/RedPitaya-Hello-World/README.md

 - Use the Jupyter-Notebook called DAC-ASG.ipynb provided to load an arbitrary waveform and to send it to channel 1 of the fast DAC.

 - To see the signal you need an oscilloscope, or, arternatively, use the acquisition program included in https://github.com/lvillasen/RedPitaya-Muon-Decay which generates a signal on channel 1 of the fast DAC and acquires it with channel 1 of the fast ADC.

 - Reboot the RedPitaya board or *cat fpga_0.94.bit > /dev/xdevcfg* to reinstall the official bitstream on the Zynq FPGA.

+## 4. ADC with nth threshold trigger

+### Usage

+- Clone the repositiry

+- Create a new project with Vivado (tested with Vivado v2019.1) see https://www.xilinx.com/support/download.html

+- Select the device xc7z010clg400-1

+- Add the constraint *redpitaya.xdc* and the required verilog files from the repository.

+- Compile and program the FPGA with the command *cat file_name.bit > /dev/xdevcfg* or use the bit file provided: *cat 4.DAC-ADC.bit > /dev/xdevcfg*

+- Use the Jupyter-Notebook called 4.DAC-ADC.ipynb provided.

+- Reboot the RedPitaya board or *cat fpga_0.94.bit > /dev/xdevcfg* to reinstall the official bitstream on the Zynq FPGA.